 Patellar Instability and Patellofemoral Pain

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals for pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is a national leader in pediatric orthopedics.
 Our orthopedic surgeons treat complex conditions—such as patellar instability and patellofemoral pain.

 Our Gillette specialists collaborate to provide comprehensive care for every patient.
 In addition, through Gillette Lifetime Specialty Healthcare, we evaluate and treat patients whose needs continue into adulthood.

 - We offer one of the nation’s highest concentrations of orthopedic surgeons who focus on the needs of children—experts who specialize in typical and atypical growth and development.

 - Our experts are skilled in diagnosing and managing patellar instability and patellofemoral pain.